mkner/robo-pid/README.md

 integration that can be used in discretized time regulators.

-**Robo PID** has proven to be a tested, reliable PID controller that can regulate the dynamic balance and rapid response required for differential drive linear and lateral wheeled motion control.
+**RoboPID** has proven to be a tested, reliable PID controller that can regulate the dynamic balance and rapid response required for differential drive linear and lateral wheeled motion control.
 It has been used, for example with mobile robotic systems for LVC (Linear Velocity Control) for regulating wheel velocities,